robindz/pydrive/README.md

 A browser will open a you will be prompted to allow this application to authenticate using your account, accept.

+Note, if you are remoted into a terminal you will have to use the `--no-localhost` option to authenticate.

 ### Example #1 (8i)
 `python pydrive.py --id some_valid_id`